FindMySchool LogoFindMySchool

 St Bonaventure's is a Roman Catholic voluntary aided school.
 Admission is managed by Newham Local Authority through the standard coordinated admissions process, with the school as admission authority.

 For Year 7 entry, the published admission number is 186 places.
-The school is significantly oversubscribed: in the most recent cycle measured, the school received approximately 2.36 applications per place available.
-The last distance offered was 0.687 miles in 2024.
+The school is significantly oversubscribed in recent cycles.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
+Year 7 applications for 2027 entry are coordinated through Newham, with the secondary deadline on 31 October 2026 and offers on 1 March 2027.

 After looked-after children, places are allocated according to faith criteria.
 Baptised Catholic children resident in the Newham Deanery who attend the nearest Catholic primary school receive priority.
 Baptised Catholic children from elsewhere come next.
 Catholic applicants must provide a copy of their baptism certificate and, if not previously identified as Catholic to the school, a Certificate of Catholic Practice from their parish priest.